Best kitten food of 2025: Our 6 top picks to help your young feline thrive

 -

-It’s sometimes difficult to know what’s actually in the foods we feed our four-legged friends.
-Foods that make it easy for us are always welcome; Nature’s Variety’s commitment to raw ingredients make their Instinct Original Kitten dry kibble super easy to understand.
+It’s sometimes difficult to know what’s actually inside the foods we feed our four-legged friends.
+So, foods that make it easy for us are always welcome, which is where Nature’s Variety steps up to the plate.
+The brand's commitment to raw ingredients makes their Instinct Original Kitten dry kibble super easy to understand.

-The Instinct range from Nature’s Variety is committed to 100% natural ingredients, although it might be easier to demonstrate the Original Kitten lines commitment to nutrition by first telling you what’s not in it.
-This dry kibble is grain free and contains no soy, wheat, corn, potato, by-product meals, artificial preservatives, or colors.
+Their Instinct range is committed to 100% natural ingredients, and this recipe contains no soy, grain, wheat, corn, potato, by-product meals, artificial preservatives, or colors.

-The remaining 19% of the product is made up from vegetables, fruits, and what Instinct calls ‘other wholesome ingredients, and while some have criticized the product for including ingredients like carrots, deeming them unnecessary, the kibbles nutritional profile is very strong.
+The remaining 19% of the product is made up of vegetables, fruits, and what Instinct calls ‘other wholesome ingredients', and while some have criticized the product for including ingredients like carrots, deeming them unnecessary, the kibble's nutritional profile is very strong.

-Given this food’s raw and natural ideology, we think we’d be remiss in not mentioning that Instinct have had to issue recalls on their food twice for potential salmonella.
-The last of these coming in 2015 after a confirmed FDA test, though we have no reason to believe this is likely to happen again.
+Given this food’s raw and natural ideology, we think we’d be remiss in not mentioning that Instinct has had to issue recalls on their food twice for potential salmonella.
+The last of these came in 2015 after a confirmed FDA test, though we have no reason to believe this is likely to happen again.

-As with most dry cat foods, Instinct Original Kitten isn’t going to give your kitten all the water it needs so you may want to think about pairing this with a wet food rather than as your kitten’s sole diet.
+As with most dry cat foods, Instinct Original Kitten isn’t going to give your kitten all the water it needs, so you may want to think about pairing this with one of the best wet kitten foods rather than as your kitten’s sole diet.

 Specifications